standard-for-public-code/standard-for-public-code/README.md

 # Standard for Public Code

-The Standard for Public Code is a tool for developing civic and source code for public purposes.
+Request for contributions
+**Draft** version 0.1.0

+We believe public policy and software should be inclusive, usable, open, legible, accountable, accessible and sustainable.
+This means we need a new way of designing, developing and procuring both the source code and policy documentation.

+This standard sets a quality level for code bases that meets the needs of public organizations, institutions and administrations as well as other critical infrastructural services.

+The standard lives at [standard.publiccode.net](https://standard.publiccode.net/), and for an overview of all content see [`index.md`](index.md)

 ## Help improve this standard